 Onset: 30 seconds.
 Offset: 30 seconds.

 Based on the assessment data (FBA or FA) you collected, write a statement describing the hypothesized (or tested if you conducted an FA) function of the target behavior(s).
-Read the post What is the Difference Between Functional Analysis and Functional Behavior Assessment? on Accessible ABA for more on FBAs and FAs.
 This statement helps keep everyone involved clear on the factors that likely maintain the challenging behavior.
-Learn more about functions of behavior in our posts Functions of Behavior in ABA: How Many Are There, Really? and Understanding Functions of Behavior on Accessible ABA.
+Learn more about functions of behavior in our post Functions of Behavior in ABA: Complete Guide.

 Check out the statement for Beth’s scenario: